Our Team

 Lee-Ann Marsh

 General ManagerLee-Ann is the General Manager of AGMARDT based in Auckland.
-A global marketer, Lee-Ann brings a powerful consumer lens the food and fibres sector.
-Prior to joining us as General Manager in 2021, Lee-Ann was Global Market Innovation Manager at Beef + Lamb New Zealand (B+LNZ).
-Previously she worked for Fonterra and Nestlé having moved to New Zealand in 2010 off the back of an international career working with blue chip clients across fast moving consumer packaged goods, healthcare, and technology.
-Lee-Ann is passionate about New Zealand’s global leadership role setting standards for healthy and sustainable food and fibre production, and moving beyond meeting market needs to actively anticipating them to positively impact people and the planet.
+A global marketer, Lee-Ann brings a powerful consumer lens to the food and fibres sector.
+Prior to joining us as General Manager in 2021, Lee-Ann was Global Market Innovation Manager at Beef + Lamb New Zealand.
+Previously she worked for Fonterra and Nestlé in consumer insights roles having moved to New Zealand in 2010 off the back of an international career working with blue chip clients across fast moving consumer packaged goods, healthcare, and technology.
+Lee-Ann is passionate about the global role New Zealand can play in healthy and sustainable food and fibres production and in supporting the sector to move beyond meeting market needs to actively anticipating them.

 As ‘Future Shapers’ – we want to ignite a better future for the food & fibres sector.